 TE photo 9-04

-Nathaniel died in 1946 and Rita shed herself of the Shamrock and bought the Dixie.
+Nathaniel died in 1946 and Rita shed herself of the Shamrock and bought

-the Dixie lavishly and employed unusually
+business, Rita decorated the Dixie lavishly and employed unusually

 attractive and well-mannered women that were sure to produce word-of-mouth

 Revenue from the hotel provided a comfortable upbringing for Rita's

 was sent to a distant Catholic girl's school and it wasn't until she

 was in her mid-teens that she discovered the real reason the Dixie

 did so much more business than its competitors.